-DRAFT MTL 03/19 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT A. The DHCFP will refuse to enter into a contract with an applicant for provider enrollment
+DRAFT MTL 03/19OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT

-- A. The DHCFP will refuse to enter into a contract with an applicant for provider enrollment in the Medicaid program if the provider applicant: - 1. does not meet the conditions of participation as stated in this Chapter, all inclusive; - 2. does not meet all the professional credentialing requirements or other conditions of participation as required by the Nevada MSM for the specified provider type; - 3. has been terminated for cause, excluded or suspended, leading to revocation of an agreement or contract with a provider by any other governmental or State program; - 4. fails to submit information requested by the DHCFP and/or Fiscal Agent; - 5. submits falseor falsified information; - 6. fails to consent to the FCBC process and/or submit FCBC forms and fingerprints as requested and instructed by the Fiscal Agent and/or the DHCFP1. - 7. requests to enroll a new business, provider type, of additional location and has a documented history of "Waste" or "Abuse" as defined in the Addendum or is currently assigned by DHCFP a Corrective Action Plan (CAP); or - 8. fails to permit DHCFP staff or its agent(s) access to its facility or service location to conduct a scheduled or unscheduled site visit. - B. The Fiscal Agent or the DHCFP Provider Enrollment Unit will notify the provider of the contract denial and dispute rights, if applicable.
+- 6. fails to consent to the FCBC process and/or submit FCBC forms and fingerprints as requested and instructed by the Fiscal Agent and/or the DHCFP-; - 7. requests to enroll a new business, provider type, of additional location and has a documented history of "Waste" or "Abuse" as defined in the Addendum or is currently assigned by DHCFP a Corrective Action Plan (CAP); or - 8. fails to permit DHCFP staff or its agent(s) access to its facility or service location to conduct a scheduled or unscheduled site visit. - B. The Fiscal Agent or the DHCFP Provider Enrollment Unit will notify the provider of the contract denial and dispute rights, if applicable.
 Refer to MSM, Chapter 3100, Hearings.
 Individuals and/or entities who have their enrollment denied do not have appeal or hearing rights.

-102.13 VOLUNTARY WITHDRAWAL TERMINATION
+102.13 VOLUNTARY TERMINATIONWITHDRAWAL

-Nevada Medicaid may impose a sanction on any provider as defined in this chapter who requests to voluntarily terminate, fails to revalidate or terminates for any reason other than "for cause" while under investigation, audit, review, survey or payment suspension.
+Nevada Medicaid may impose a sanction on any provider as defined in this chapter who requests to voluntarily terminate, fails to revalidate, or terminates for any reason other than "for cause" while under investigation, audit, review, survey, or payment suspension.

-102.14 ORDERING, PRESCRIBING OR REFERRING
+102.14 ORDERING, PRESCRIBING, OR REFERRING (OPR) PROVIDERS

-Ordering, prescribing or referring (OPR) providers do not bill Nevada Medicaid for services rendered, but may order, prescribe or refer services/supplies for Nevada Medicaid recipients.
-For Medicaid to reimburse for services or medical supplies resulting from a practitioner's order, prescription or referral, the OPR provider must be enrolled in Nevada Medicaid.
+Ordering, prescribing, or referring (OPR) providers do not bill Nevada Medicaid for services rendered, but may order, prescribe, or refer services/supplies for Nevada Medicaid recipients.
+For Medicaid to reimburse for services or medical supplies resulting from a practitioner's order, prescription, or referral, the OPR provider must be enrolled in Nevada Medicaid.
 Enrolling as an OPR provider is appropriate for practitioners who:

-1 December 28, 2018 MEDICAID PROGRAM Section 102 Page 18

-DRAFT MTL 03/19 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT

-A. May occasional ly see an individual who is a I Medicaid recipient who needs additional serv ices or suppl lies that at w vill be cover red by y th e N Medicaid program;

-B. Do not want to be enrolled as another Nevada Medicaid provider type; or

-C. Do not plan to submit claims for payment of services rendered.
+- A. May occasionally see an individual who is a Medicaid recipient who needs additional services or supplies that will be covered by the Medicaid program; - B. Do not want to be enrolled as another Nevada Medicaid provider type; or - C. Do not plan to submit claims for payment of services rendered.